unikvozm/rsschool-cv/cv.md

 * email: Natalia.Volkofff@gmail.com
 * skype: live:natalia.volkofff
 ## Summary
 >I am a **self-taught Front-End Developer** with Bachelor’s Degree in *Economics*, Master's Degree in *Public Administration*, prior experience in *Financial Analysis, Mathematics, and Tutorship*.
 I’ve always found coding intuitive and have pushed myself to learn the most effective way to achieve a result.
 >
+> I like working in Finance and Education fields, I consider them to be the most important part of our life.
+My goals are to help people with educational problems through development web applications and help financial organizations become digital.
+>
 >I’m a fast learner and can quickly integrate into a team so I can provide value to the company and the customers.